francescogerardomarra/its/learning/docker/docker-compose/component/volume/conf-opt/driver_opt/common/o/size/size.md

 - the size value should be specified as a string representing the size limit, for example, `100m`, `2g`, or `1t`;

-- it is essential to have a file system that supports quota management, otherwise, the size limit will not be enforced;
+- it is essential to have a file system that supports quota management, otherwise the size limit will not be enforced;
 - specifying the `size` option helps to control disk space usage by limiting how much data can be stored within a given volume.

 **Example:**